ncsa/oa4mp/README.md

 ## Updating the release version

 Do a global replace of the SNAPSHOT tag with the version you are creating.
-E.g. replace `6.x-SNAPSHOT` with `5.3.5`.
+E.g. replace `6.x-SNAPSHOT` with `6.0.3`.
 Note this must be global in all files since this is used extensively in the documentation.
-If you are updating teh website, you do not need to update anything in `$NCSA_DEV_INPUT/oa4mp/docs` which will be replaced shortly.
+If you are updating the website, you do not need to update anything in `$NCSA_DEV_INPUT/oa4mp/docs` which will be replaced shortly.